markushillemann/FeatCalibr/README.md

 * Computer Vision Toolbox (for downsampling and displaying point clouds)
 * Robotics System Toolbox (just for converting between rotation parametrizations.
 This dependency will be removed in the next version of FeatCalibr.)
 * Parallel Computing Toolbox (to accelerate the computations.
 This dependency will be optional in the next version of FeatCalibr.)

+## Usage
+Run the script 'runFeatCalibr.m' to see an example.